ARTICLE l -- NAME

 Section 3- Membership Dues:

 1. The amount of annual dues shall be determined each year by the association members upon the recommendation of the executive committee.
 Donations in any amount greater than the dues required for membership shall be accepted at any time.
-For instance, some AAFSA members may choose to participate in a payroll deduction plan to help fund the AAFSA Scholarship Fund with the WSU Foundation.
+For instance, some AAFSA members may choose to participate in a payroll deduction plan to help fund the AAFSA Scholarship Fund linked with the WSU Foundation as well as AAFSA operational expenses .

-3. Dues shall be due and payable on or before December 1 of each year for the new calendar year.
-Dues will be used to help fund the AAFSA Scholarship Fund with the WSU Foundation.
+3. Dues shall be due and payable on or before August 31 of each year for the new calendar year.
+Dues will be used to help fund the AAFSA Scholarship Fund linked with the WSU Foundation, as well as AAFSA operational expenses.

 ARTICLE V – MEETINGS

-• Section 1- The membership shall meet on the 4th Thursday of each month at scheduled time (tbd) or as determined by the executive council.
+Section 1- The membership shall meet bi-monthly on the 2nd Tuesday at scheduled time (tbd) or as determined by the executive council.

 ARTICLE VI -- OFFICERS AND THEIR ELECTION (Executive Board)